life-itself/community/content/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis.md

 ## A note on terminology

 In this piece we will regularly talk about “being” both individual and collective.
-At the individual, personalWe actually prefer the term personal to individual as individual brings with it misleading ideas of the atomic individual.
-However, for the simple contrast to collective we have tended to use individual here. level “being” covers the whole spectrum of our “being in the world” including our cognitive, emotional and spiritual dimensions.
-It is synonymous with what other authors term consciousness or ego (e.g. Wilber, Graves, Loevinger etc).E.g.
-Wilber tends to talk about consciousness cf Integral Spirituality where he talks of States of consciousness and stages of Consciousness etc. Thus, when we say “development in being” or “growth in being” one can read “development in consciousness” or “growth in consciousness” or “ego development”.
+At the individual, personal[^1] level “being” covers the whole spectrum of our “being in the world” including our cognitive, emotional and spiritual dimensions.
+It is synonymous with what other authors term consciousness or ego (e.g. Wilber, Graves, Loevinger etc).[^2] Thus, when we say “development in being” or “growth in being” one can read “development in consciousness” or “growth in consciousness” or “ego development”.

+[^1]: We actually prefer the term personal to individual as individual brings with it misleading ideas of the atomic individual.
+However, for the simple contrast to collective we have tended to use individual here.

+[^2]: E.g. Wilber tends to talk about consciousness cf Integral Spirituality where he talks of States of consciousness and stages of Consciousness etc.

 We use ontology and ontological in the sense of being concerned with the nature and development of being.
 Ontogenesis (the “genesis” of being) when used is to specifically denote the study or process of _how_ being develops, i.e. the factors supporting or blocking it.

 Collective being is the “being” of a group of individuals – its “body, mind and spirit”.
-This is a little vague and it is simplest to see collective being as roughly synonymous with what we term “culture”: the common network of conversations, practices, artifacts and behaviours of a coherent group.
-There is much, much more we could say here – the exact definition of culture is still something of a contested issue in the anthropological community.
+This is a little vague and it is simplest to see collective being as roughly synonymous with what we term “culture”: the common network of conversations, practices, artifacts and behaviours of a coherent group.[^3] For the study of culture and its evolution we use the terms culturology and culturogenesis.

+[^3]: There is much, much more we could say here – the exact definition of culture is still something of a contested issue in the anthropological community.
 However, for the purposes of this article this rough definition is enough.
-For the study of culture and its evolution we use culturology and culturogenesis.

 ![](/assets/images/1909newsletter-gathering-meal-2019-1024x576-1.jpg)